olonho/mathvm/README.txt

                 Building.

   Build shall be pretty straightforward, just type 'make' in command line (known to work with MacOS and Linux).
 Use 'make OPT=1' for an optimized build.
+NO_JIT variables controls if JIT dependencies shall be compiled in.
+  Create your own implementation in students/<year>/<your last name> folder, using Makefile.student template.